benhoIIand/grunt-cache-bust/README.md

 # grunt-cachebust [![Build Status](https://travis-ci.org/hollandben/grunt-cachebust.png?branch=master)](https://travis-ci.org/hollandben/grunt-cachebust)

-> Cache bust static assets using content hashing
+> Bust static assets from the cache using content hashing

 ## Getting Started
 _If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide._